Exploring Different Eco-Friendly Materials in Bedding

 • Understanding the meanings of eco-friendly, natural, organic, and sustainable

-• Materials like certified organic cotton, linen, TENCEL™ Lyocell, bamboo, and wool are environmentally friendly
+• Materials like certified organic cotton, linen, TENCEL™ Lyocell, bamboo, and wool are perfect for creating sustainable bedding

 • Certifications such as OEKO-TEX®, GOTS, and RDS ensure ethical and environmental standards